 top of page

-Solving the Plastic Pollution Crisis Begins at Home, but will Require Global Support
+Solving the Single-Use Plastic Pollution Crisis Begins at Home, but Global Citizens Will Require Global Support

 Plastic Pollution Crisis Begins at Home

 Despite the gravity of the problem, recycling rates are lagging.
-Recent data reveals that only 7 percent of Indonesia's municipal solid plastic waste is recycled out of 66 metric tones collected annually.
+Recent data reveals that only 7 per cent of Indonesia’s municipal solid plastic waste is recycled out of the 66 metric tons collected annually.

 Much of the problem stems from the reality of collecting and aggregating plastic waste across a large archipelago of 17,000 islands.
 Complexities exist across the entire plastic supply chain, and notably, a clear gap in waste collection and sorting infrastructure continues to plague rural territories.

-The challenges of Indonesia’s waste management infrastructure have been identified as a key action in its National Plastic Action Partnership (NPAP), which brings together policymakers, experts, businesses, entrepreneurs, and civil society to work towards a 70 percent reduction in marine plastic debris by 2025.
+Indonesia’s waste management infrastructure challenges have been identified as a key action in its National Plastic Action Partnership (NPAP).
+It brings together policymakers, experts, businesses, entrepreneurs, and civil society to work towards a 70 per cent reduction in marine plastic debris by 2025.

 It has been regarded as one of the most ambitious plans to combat plastic pollution and waste.
 Among its goals is to quadruple recycling capacity, but addressing the disconnect further up the value chain is also crucial.

 Among the top barriers is inefficient transportation across remote areas.
-In addition, with the majority of plastic waste recovery being delivered through the informal sector, it is challenging to ensure a reliable supply of recycled materials.
+In addition, with most plastic waste recovery being delivered through the informal sector, ensuring a reliable supply of recycled materials is challenging.

-These factors combined dampen buyer demand, which in turn lowers the value of collected waste and reduces incentives for local waste collectors.
+These factors dampen buyer demand, lower the value of collected waste, and reduce incentives for local waste collectors.

 It’s a vicious cycle that needs to be tackled through a holistic approach on both the demand and supply sides- strengthening capacity and streamlining collection processes across hard-to-access coastal communities while facilitating access to global supply chains to demonstrate the value of plastic waste.